OSUPCVLab/mobile-ar-sensor-logger/README.md

 # Related paper

-If you use MARSEL for your research, please consider citing the above paper.
+If you use MARS logger for your research, please consider citing the above paper.

-# Acknowledgements
+# Acknowledgments

 The iOS app is developed based off the [rosywriter](https://developer.apple.com/library/archive/samplecode/RosyWriter/Introduction/Intro.html) in objective C released by Apple.
 It makes use of the following components.